 I think I yelled, “you’ve got to be fucking kidding me!” and “that’s not what he said at all!” far too many times to count, as I mentally trudged my way to the finish line.

 Do you remember that movie, Kids?
-It was Chloe Sevigny’s break out role, if I recall correctly.
+It was Chloe Sevigny’s break out role if I recall correctly.
 About the spread of HIV and how easy it’s passed from one person to the next.
 There’s that scene (spoiler alert) where Casper has his way with Jennie as she sleeps, passed out on a couch.
 When she wakes up to realize what he’s done, she leans in and tells him (we assume) that she is HIV positive.
 His reaction?
 Exactly the fucking same as my reaction to Sam’s interview with Maryam:

 What the fuck just happened?

-Let me back up just a little bit, before we dive head first into a whole new shitstorm.
+Let me back up just a little bit, before we dive headfirst into a whole new shitstorm.
 Maryam is someone I have admired since I first became aware of her.
 I appreciated the nerve it took to stand up to Islam and extremism.
 I loved how she used her platform, and I agreed with almost everything I heard her say.
 When she was no-platformed by the Goldsmiths Islamic Society, I was horrified and shared that distaste with my followers on Twitter.
 I am a supporter.
 I am a fan.

 While Maryam never said a word to me during this cat-5 twister, I did see her backing up the people throwing out “bigot” with ease.
 My heart sunk a little.
 How could someone I had admired so much be treating others this way?
-I wanted to say something then but decided to let it go, as Maryam had said nothing to me personally, and I didn’t know what sort of rapport she had with the other people she was labeling, if any.
+I wanted to say something then but decided to let it go, as Maryam had said nothing to me personally, and I didn’t know what sort of rapport she had with the other people she was labelling, if any.

 Cut-to: Sam’s interview with Maryam.
 After witnessing what went down in the aftermath of the Tommy Robinson fiasco, I had to understand where she was coming from.
 I needed to know why she thought that people like me were bigots.
 I figured I would get some sort of clarification during the podcast with Sam, so I listened.